thaddavis/hthaogcrj-practice/READMEs/pt_2.md

 Alright great!
 We now know how to manually deploy and execute containerized scripts using Cloud Run Jobs.

-Next up, we’ll automate this deployment process using GitHub Actions
+Next up, we’ll automate this manual deployment process using GitHub Actions